Sorry, you need to enable JavaScript to visit this website.

 4.1.1.
 Develop and disseminate an organization-wide information security program plan that:

-• Provides an overview of the security program requirements, a description of the security program management controls, and common controls in place or plan for meeting those requirements.
+• Provides an overview of the information security program requirements, a

 4.1.2.
-Annually review and update when organizational changes occur.
+Ensures the plan is reviewed annually and updated when organizational changes occur.

 4.1.3.
-Updates the plan to address organizational changes and problems identified during plan implementation or security control assessments.
+Ensures updates to the plan address problems identified during plan implementation or security control assessments.

 4.1.4 Protects the information security program plan from unauthorized disclosure and modification.